I have recently completed the Self Authoring Program by Jordan Peterson, a professor of psychology at the University of Toronto.

 Academically struggling McGill students increased their grades by 25% in one year and decrease their dropout rates from 30% to 0.

-The same thing happened in Erasmus University with more than 1200 business students.
+The same thing happened at Erasmus University with more than 1200 business students.

 These effects do not just apply to students either.